Faced with a depressed economy, New Oriental Education & Technology Group Inc. (EDU) Stock offers an opportunity

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of New Oriental Education & Technology Group Inc. (NYSE:EDU) dipped -9.22% to close Friday’s market session at $1.87, lower as compared to yesterday’s close.
-The stock price fluctuated between $1.83 and $2.02 throughout the trading session with the volume trading being 61524008 shares, which represented a significant variation when compared to the three months average volume of 39.02 million shares.
-The firm’s stock price fluctuated -16.14% within the last five trades and -8.78% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -78.92% in the last 6 months and -20.76% was subtracted to its value over the previous 3 months.
-EDU stock is trading at a margin of -13.04%, -13.31% and -75.97% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of New Oriental Education & Technology Group Inc. (NYSE:EDU) raised 2.79% to close Thursday’s market session at $2.21, higher as compared to yesterday’s close.
+The stock price fluctuated between $2.19 and $2.47 throughout the trading session with the volume trading being 88610791 shares, which represented a significant variation when compared to the three months average volume of 38.59 million shares.
+The firm’s stock price fluctuated 7.28% within the last five trades and 8.33% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -76.83% in the last 6 months and 5.24% was added to its value over the previous 3 months.
+EDU stock is trading at a margin of 3.63%, 2.24% and -70.34% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does New Oriental Education & Technology Group Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?